Sahnawaz7hussain/dependent-account-1105/Readme.md

 # _The Finest_ (Clone) as _Team Finest_

-**ASOS is an online fashion retailer which sells clothes online, from its own home lines and from a variety of different brands.
-In this article we will conduct a brief website analysis of the ASOS website.**
+**Finest is an online E-commerse retailer which sells fruits and vegetables online, from its own home lines and from a variety of different category.
+In this article we will conduct a brief website analysis of the BigBasket website.**

 **User can `sign` in or `sign` up using `google sign in` or through `email verification`.**